All full and part time Fort Bend County employees are members of Texas County & District Retirement System (TCDRS).

 What You Get When You Retire

-When you retire, you will receive a monthly benefit payment.
+When you retire, you will receive a lifetime monthly benefit payment.
 All payment options pay you for your lifetime.
 Some of the payment options also provide a monthly benefit for your beneficiary after your death.
-Your monthly benefit is based on the amount of money in your account (your deposits and compound interest) and Fort Bend County’s match.
-With Fort Bend County’s plan, you will get a 2:1 ratio of matching credits when you retire.
-This means that Fort Bend County will provide $2.00 for every $1.00 in your account as part of your monthly benefit.
+With Fort Bend County’s plan, you will receive a 200% match when you retire.
+This means that Fort Bend County will match $2.00 for every $1.00 in your account.
 The match is applied at the time of your retirement.
+You will receive your benefit in the form of a lifetime monthly payment.

 Health Benefits at Retirement